mlfarrell/VGL-Vulkan-Core/README.md

 ## How Can I Help?

+- Swapchain resizing-recreation isn't handled correctly yet.

-The project as it stands, could use a much better solution for parsing SPIRV assembly and running old-school GLSL (version 150) code on the core.
+- The project as it stands, could use a much better solution for parsing SPIRV assembly and running old-school GLSL (version 150) code on the core.
 Both solutions involve a regex parsing solution that I'm not too crazy about.
 The SPIRV assembly regex parser needed to perform shader introspection is decent enough, but I'm sure a better solution exists.

-Related to this:  The core currently lacks the ability to compile GLSL 150 and auto-conver to vulkan-enabled GLSL 450.
+- Related to this:  The core currently lacks the ability to compile GLSL 150 and auto-conver to vulkan-enabled GLSL 450.
 Currently my higher-level engine implements this (on top of this core) using tons of regex which is a giant hack.
 I'd like to have a more graceful solution to this.

-The memory manager currently does not expose or support non-coherent memory.

-Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.
+- Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.

+The memory manager currently does not expose or support non-coherent memory (I'll take care of this myself shortly, so no worries here)

 ## License